Anima Mundi, Vatican City

-Anima Mundi (previously known as the Vatican Ethnological Museum) is a museum of ethnological art and artefacts in the Vatican City.
+Anima Mundi - Peoples, Arts and Cultures (previously known as the Vatican Ethnological Museum) is a museum of ethnological art and artefacts in the Vatican City.
 It is part of the Vatican Museums.

 History

 The main core of the collection arose from the Vatican Exposition of 1925.
 The exposition was instituted by Pope Pius XI; its success led to the creation of the Missionary Ethnological Museum (Pontifico Museo Missionario-Etnologico) at Lateran Palace.
 At the formation of the new museum Pius announced that the "dawn of faith among the infidel of today can be compared to the dawn of faith which...illuminated Pagan Rome".
 The museum opened to the public in 1927 and was moved to modern galleries in the Vatican Museums in 1973.

 Wilhelm Schmidt was the inaugural director of the museum.
 100,000 objects had been sent from around the globe for the exposition, 40,000 were chosen by a commission led by Schmidt; this formed the nucleus of the original collection.
 Additional objects were sourced from the Borgia Museum of Propaganda Fide that had been the collection of the 18th-century antiquarian and Cardinal Stefano Borgia.

 In the 2020s the museum's holdings were in excess of 80,000 objects and artworks.

 The museum was reopened in November 2019 under its new name, Anima Mundi, which means "soul of the world".
 The name was chosen by Pope Francis.
 The director of the museum, Father Nicola Mapelli, said that the new name reflects the belief that "When we display objects, we don't display a dead reality, but something that expresses the spirit of a culture through its art".
 The director of the Vatican Museums, Barbara Jatta, said that the new name declared that the museum was "...where the soul of the world is...Each visitor can find at least a small part of his or her cultural, religious and spiritual identity".

 The museum was redesigned between 2018 and 2020 by Studio Adrien Gardère and inaugurated in October 2019 by Pope Francis.
 In his inauguration of the museum Francis said that "Transparency is an important value, especially in an ecclesial institution.
 We always need it!
 In these showcases, over the course of time, thousands of works coming from every part of the world will find space, and this kind of installation is meant to place them effectively in dialogue among themselves.
 And as works of art are the expression of the spirit of peoples, the message received is that one needs to always look at every culture, at the other, with openness of spirit and with benevolence."